 Beads of Courage®

-Each bead represents a treatment (for example chemotherapy, injections, scans); an experience (hair loss, isolation, fever) or a milestone (completion of treatment).
-For each medical procedure or treatment the child will receive a bead.
+Each bead represents the courage shown during a treatment (for example, chemotherapy, injections, scans), an experience (hair loss, isolation, fever) or milestone (completion of treatment).